© The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 A key advantage of moocs over traditional classroom-based learning is their convenience.
 Moocs offer a self-determined pace of learning so that students may study according to their own schedules (although some do have start and completion dates).
 This also gives students the opportunity to re-watch parts of the lecture that is more challenging for them.

 A number of web-based platforms backed by top universities and colleges offer moocs in a wide range of subjects; the content of a Mooc is often similar to that of a university or graduate-level course.
+A selection of current courses can be seen at the FT's Mooc tracker.

 Coursera, an online learning system launched by Andrew Ng and Daphne Koller, two Stanford computer scientists, delivers Moocs in maths, science and the humanities.